Peaky Blinders Season 6 Release Date Episodes, plot, cast, trailer - Mash Viral

 This means that the series six and seven must cover the 1930s to 1939.

-But even after the seventh series, this may not be the last episode of Peaky Blinders.
+But even after the seventh series, this may not be the last time we see Peaky Blinders.

 Knight had previously raised the idea of a World War II spin-off series, and rumors had long been around about a Peaky Blinders movie.